amcneil36/amcneil36.github.io/blogs/completed-reading-list-and-recommended-readings.md

 1. Fournier, Camille.
 The Manager's Path.
 A Guide for Tech Leaders Navigating Growth & Change.
 O'Reilly Media, 2017.

 ### Recommended Readings
+This list will be sorted from best to worst in terms of how much I recommend reading it.
+That being said, any book that makes this list is terrific.
+Many of the books that did not make this list were also very good but I wanted to keep this list small because throwing too many books at people might discourage them.
+#### 1. Fowler, Martin and Beck, Kent.
+Refactoring: Improving the Design of Existing Code.
+Addison-Wesley, 1999.
+#### 2. Martin, Robert.
+Clean Code: A Handbook of Agile Software Craftsmanship.
+Prentice Hall, 2009.
+#### 3. Rubin, Kenneth.
+Essential Scrum: A Practical Guide To The Most Popular Agile Process.
+Addison-Wesley, 2013.
+#### 4. Humble, Jez and Farley, David.
+Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
+Addison-Wesley, 2010.
+#### 5. Cohn, Mike.
+Agile Estimation and Planning.
+Pearson Education, 2006.
+#### 6. Carnegie, Dale.
+How To Win Friends and Influence People.
+1936.
+#### 7. Beck, Kent.
+Test-Driven Development By Example.
+Addison-Wesley, 2003.
+#### 8. Freeman, Steve.
+Growing Object-Oriented Software, Guided by Tests.
+Addison-Wesley, 2012.
+#### 9. Craig Larman and Bas Vodde.
+Practices for Scaling Lean & Agile Development: Large, Multisite, and Offshore Product Development with Large-Scale Scrum.
+Addison-Wesley, 2012.
+#### 10. Catlin, Karen.
+Vijayashanker, Poornima.
+Present!
+A techies guide to public speaking.
+2015.
+#### 11. Bloch, Joshua.
+Effective Java.
+Pearson Education, 2018.